BugiDev/select-tool/README.md

 ### Tech

 Select tool is written in pure ES6, with sass for styling and webpack + babel as build/transpiling tools.
-It also uses Twitter SDK to show up the twitter window.
+It also uses Twitter SDK to show up the twitter window and is also optimized for mobile viewing experience.

 ### Installation and prerequisites